Free State of Lippe: Government

-The Lippe Constitution was passed on 21 December 1920.
-It established a state parliament consisting of a landtag of 21 deputies elected for a term of four years by universal suffrage.
-The state administration consisted of a collective three-man Landespräsidium (State Presidency), headed by a chairman, that was responsible to the landtag and could be removed by a vote of no confidence.
+A new constitution for the Free State of Lippe was passed on 21 December 1920.
+It established a state parliament consisting of a Landtag of 21 deputies elected for a term of four years by universal suffrage.
+The democratic voting system replaced the Principality's three-class franchise which had weighted votes based on the amount of taxes the voters paid.
+Lippe was the only state in Germany that made the failure to vote punishable by law.
+The state government consisted of a collective three-man Landespräsidium (State Executive Committee) that was chosen by the Landtag, although not from among its members.
+The Landespräsidium was headed by a chairman, was responsible to the Landtag and could be removed by a vote of no confidence.
 Technically, the triumvirate as a whole was the head of state and laws were signed by all three members.
-Nevertheless, the chairman was a primus inter pares, whose function was unofficially equivalent to that of a minister-president, though this designation was not used.
-For nearly the entire Weimar period, the State Presidency consisted of coalition governments but the chairmanship almost always was held by a Social Democrat.
+The chairman was in fact a first among equals whose function was unofficially equivalent to that of a minister-president, although the designation was not used.

+For the entire Weimar period, the Landespräsidium consisted of members of centre-left to centre-right parties in coalition governments.
+A Social Democrat held the chairmanship until after the Nazis came to power in 1933.

+Lippe had financial difficulties throughout the Weimar era.
+There were discussions about joining Prussia or creating a new mid-sized state in the region, but they came to nothing.
+Lippe got by financially only with help from the federal government in Berlin.